I get up. I’m tired. I went to bed late. Distracted by my phone. Sophie was texting me.

 Poor sleep and poor foods over the past couple of days have clogged everything.

-How am I supposed to study whilst everything is clogged?
+How are the words supposed to flow whilst everything is clogged?

 I decide I need to sleep more and eat better and begin at once.